alanh90/BICA-EmergentThoughts/README.md

 ![Cover Image](media/cover_img.png)

-## Overview
+## Abstract

-**Artificial Subconscious** is a conceptual framework designed to simulate subconscious processing within artificial intelligence systems.
-Inspired by human cognition, this approach enhances AI's adaptability, creativity, and intuitive understanding.

-At its core, the framework processes raw inputs, leverages memory, generates hypothetical scenarios, and evaluates them to inform decision-making:
+Artificial intelligence (AI) systems have traditionally relied on deterministic and probabilistic models for decision-making, lacking the nuanced and intuitive capabilities observed in human cognition.
+The **Artificial Subconscious** framework introduces a novel conceptual approach inspired by the human subconscious to enhance adaptability, creativity, and intuitive reasoning in AI systems.
+By processing raw inputs through layers of memory integration, pattern recognition, scenario generation, and evaluation, this framework aims to simulate subconscious cognitive processes.
+While currently theoretical, this approach offers a foundation for developing AI systems capable of operating effectively in dynamic and uncertain environments.

 $$
 \text{AI}_{\text{subconscious}} = f(\text{Noise}, \text{Memory}, \text{Scenarios}) \rightarrow \text{Decision}